What Causes Itchy Skin After Sun Exposure?

 - The rash covers areas of your face.

-Also note that it is possible to mistake another condition such as lupus or eczema for a sun allergy.
+Also note that it is possible to mistake another condition such as lupus or eczema.
 Speaking with a doctor can help you clarify the problem so you can tailor your skin care to your needs.

-How to Prevent Itchy Skin from Sun Allergy
+How to Avoid Itchy Skin from Sun Allergy

-Most people are able to minimize their allergic reaction to the sun with a few preventative measures.
+Most people are able to minimize their allergic reaction to the sun with a few solutions.
 Some of the most effective strategies include:

 - Introducing sun exposure gradually.
 When the weather turns warm, resist the urge to spend the first hot day on the beach.
 Instead, increase your outdoor time gradually, giving your cells some time to adapt.